tryhackme729/personal_information_backup/README.md

 don't change alot, so the hash is computed, and the results are stored in LONG-PASSWORD-keepass.kbdx.
 I will confirm the contents of PersonalBackupEncrypted20230624 manually with a hash calculator everytime I download from GitHub.
 The password to this GitHub account is stored in LONG-PASSWORD-keepass.kbdx.

+4. PersonalBackupEncrypted20230624 uses an independent password not in my Keepass database.